-The countries in scope of the study, Germany, the Netherlands, Flanders and (since 2015) France have introduced a compensation scheme for carbon leakage activities, while Wallonia does not provide compensations (but is considering doing so in the near future).
+The countries in scope of the study, Germany, the Netherlands, Flanders and France have introduced a compensation scheme for carbon leakage activities, and Wallonia decided to follow suit as from 2019.
 The approved schemes need clearance from the European Commission and have to satisfy a certain number of strict criteria.
 Although the compensation mechanisms in these countries converge largely, it is not possible to calculate the specific impact on the electricity cost for the defined consumer profiles without further and very detailed assumptions.
 The impact is therefore not included in the results of the benchmarking study.